 Our compensation plans reward success in Efficiency by measuring improvement in adjusted earnings before interest, taxes, depreciation, and amortization ("Adjusted EBITDA") margin.
 (Please refer to "Definitions" and "Non-GAAP Financial Measures".)

-Quality: Our clients count on stable, high-quality delivery of services.
-We continue to drive progress by increasing system uptime, improving operational stability, and creating client confidence and satisfaction.
+Quality: Our clients count on stable, high-quality service delivery.
+We focus on continuous improvement in system uptime and operational stability.
+Our focus on Quality has resulted in client confidence and satisfaction.